Israel Putnam: Battle of Bunker Hill

 In the planning for the Battle of Bunker Hill, Putnam was likely the one who argued in favor of also fortifying the adjacent hill, which later became known as "Breed's Hill".
-This hill was closer to Boston, and from the hill cannons could fire on the British forces in Boston, forcing them to come out and attack the hill.
-The British soldiers were mowed down as they marched toward the American fortifications.
+This hill was closer to Boston so that cannons could fire on the British forces in town, forcing them to come out and attack the hill.
+The British suffered heavy casualties as they marched toward the American fortifications.
 However, the Americans ran out of powder and were eventually forced to retreat.
 American casualties were 449, while British casualties were 1,054.
 By the standard of the day the Americans lost, since they gave up the ground.
 However, Continental Army Brigadier General Nathanael Greene wrote to his brother that "I wish we could sell them another hill, at the same price."

 Years after the battle, and after Putnam's death, he was accused by Henry Dearborn of failing to supply reinforcements and even of cowardice during the battle.
 The accusations created a long-standing controversy among veterans, family, friends, and historians.
 People were shocked by the rancor of the attack, and this prompted a forceful response from defenders of Putnam, including such notables as John and Abigail Adams.
 Historian Harold Murdock wrote that Dearborn's account "abounds in absurd misstatements and amazing flights of imagination."
 The Dearborn attack received considerable attention because at the time he was in the middle of controversy himself.
 He had been relieved of one of the top commands in the War of 1812 due to his mistakes.
 He had also been nominated to serve as U.S. Secretary of War by President James Monroe, but was rejected by the United States Senate (which was the first time that the Senate had voted against confirming a presidential cabinet choice).